arthurrichards77/control_tutorial/README_windows.md

 ## Installation

-See also the [instruction video](https://youtu.be/eEwiY_MJ2H4) on Youtube.
+See also the [instruction video](https://youtu.be/k22bB9KeypE) on Youtube.

+### Git

+Download via (https://git-scm.com/download/win) and install following the instructions.

+### Anaconda

+Download via (https://www.anaconda.com/products/individual) and make sure you include the Spyder IDE (I think it's included by default).

 ### FlightGear

-Install FlightGear using `sudo apt install flightgear`.
+*Watch out for all the ads on the website!* They all masquerade as download links.

+Install FlightGear by visiting (https://www.flightgear.org/download/) and selecting the Windows version.
+You'll be bounced to SourceForge for the download, and it may help to click 'Problems Downloading' and change to a UK mirror.
 Time for a cup of tea: it's quite a big install.

 ### Python FlightGear Interface